Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs

 We refer the reader to Figure~\ref{fig:example conjugates Type II} throughout this example.
 On the right, we represent $w \in \prescript{\k'\!}{}{\W}$ by the diagram $[\Phi_w]_{\la'}$.
 On the left, we simultaneously depict \emph{both} posets $\tL(\B_{\la'})$ and $\tL(\B_{\la})$.
 The symbol $\bbox \coloneqq (2,1,0,\neg{1}, \neg{2})$ denotes the string of $m=5$ coordinates deleted via Enright--Shelton reduction (and subsequent deletion of the 0).
 In this way, ignoring the $\bbox$ gives us $w(\la'+\rho')$, while retaining the $\bbox$ gives us $w(\la'+\rho')^\sharp$.
 (We abuse notation slightly by writing $\sharp$ to reverse both the 0-deletion and the Enright--Shelton reduction.)
 Upon subtracting either $\la'+\rho'$ or $\la+\rho$, we have the elements of either $\tL(\B_{\la'})$ or $\tL(\B_{\la})$.

 Our goal is to understand why (the duals of) corresponding elements $\pi'^* \in \tL(\B_{\la'})$ and $\pi^* \in \tL(\B_{\la})$ are conjugate partitions.
 In order to compare inductively the construction of $\pi'$ and $\pi$, it suffices to consider the general case where $w$ covers $v$, i.e., where $[\Phi_v]_{\la'}$ is joined from above to $[\Phi_w]_{\la'}$ in Figure~\ref{fig:example conjugates Type II}.
-In other words, we consider the effect of adding one box to $[\Phi_v]$ to obtain $[\Phi_w]$.
+In other words, we consider the effect of adding one box to $[\Phi_v]_{\la'}$ to obtain $[\Phi_w]_{\la'}$.
 In the base case, at the top of Figure~\ref{fig:example conjugates Type II} where $w = {\rm id}$, we have from~\eqref{pi formula} that $\pi' = \pi = 0$.
 Therefore, again by~\eqref{pi formula}, it actually suffices to compare the differences